Paramount Media Networks: Pre-launch: Warner Communications joint venture (1977–1984)

-Warner Cable Communications was founded on December 1, 1977, by Warner Cable, itself a division of Warner Communications (predecessor to Warner Bros.
-Discovery (which was at the time WarnerMedia, Time Warner, and AOL Time Warner)), to launch QUBE, an interactive cable television system that mainly served in the Midwest state.
+Warner Cable Communications was founded on December 1, 1977, by Warner Cable, itself a division of Warner Communications, predecessor to Warner Bros.
+Discovery (which was at the time WarnerMedia, and Discovery, Inc.), to launch QUBE, an interactive cable television system that mainly served in the Midwest state.
 Seeing the potential in the creation of new cable networks, Warner Cable divested QUBE's biggest brands: Star Channel (film), Pinwheel (youths) and Sight on Sound (music), into nationwide outlets.
 Star Channel began by satellite in January 1979 and was renamed as The Movie Channel by the end of the year.
 The original channel "C-3", by then known as Pinwheel, became Nickelodeon in April 1979.
 As a result of these actions, Warner Cable Communications would then be rebranded as Warner-Amex Satellite Entertainment, becoming a joint venture between Warner Cable and American Express.